 Scrub clean in advance:

 Prior to shaving, apply Face Scrub to any sensitive areas (spots or ingrown hair for example).
 The active ingredients can treat ingrown hair and raised bumps around the follicles from shaving damage - keeping the area healthy and much less irritable.

 Treat exposed skin with Body Lotion:

 Apply Body Lotion to a freshly-exposed area of skin to help keep hydrated and prevent dryness or itching.
 (This isn't exclusive to hair removed from your face...)

 Try to use a brush when you can:

-Lifting your facial hair out with the bristles of a shaving brush helps achieve a much closer shave, whereas rubbing your hands across your face will generally leave the hairs sitting down - giving your blade more of a challenge and causing an irritating drag.
+Lifting your facial hair out with the bristles of a badger brush helps achieve a much closer shave, whereas rubbing your hands across your face will generally leave the hairs sitting down - giving your blade more of a challenge and causing an irritating drag.

 Run Beard Moisturiser through: